Ranjack/data-analytics-with-python-/README.md

-this is the game of thrones database data visualization using ame of thrones data
+this is the game of thrones database data visualization using game of thrones data